finotes/finotes.github.io/_posts/2018-02-02-swift-docs.md

 ```

 ##### Alamofire
-Incase you are using AFNetworking, then you need to add the below code in your NSURLSessionConfiguration.
+Incase you are using Alamofire, then you need to add the below code in your NSURLSessionConfiguration.
 The part we are interested is
 ```objc
     NSURLSessionConfiguration *configuration = [NSURLSessionConfiguration